NicoleQueen/git-workflow-merge-conflicts/README.md

 ## Recognize Resolving Merge Conflicts

-In Git, "merging" is the act of integrating another branch into your current working branch.
-You're taking changes from another context and combining them with your current working files.
+When you merge, you're taking changes from another context and combining them with your current working files.

 If you open the offending file in a text editor, you’ll find an indication of